Nannie Doss

-Nannie Doss (born Nancy Agnes Hazel, November 4, 1905 – June 2, 1965) was an American serial killer responsible for the deaths of 11 people between 1927 and 1954.
+Nannie Doss (born November 4, 1905 – June 2, 1965) was an American serial killer responsible for the deaths of 11 people between 1927 and 1954.
 Doss was also referred to as the Giggling Granny, the Lonely Hearts Killer, the Black Widow, and Lady Blue Beard.

 Doss finally confessed to the murders in October 1954, after her fifth husband died in a small hospital in Tulsa, Oklahoma.
 In all, it was revealed that she had killed four husbands, two children, one of her sisters, her mother, two grandsons, and a mother-in-law.

 Early life

-Nannie was born on November 4, 1905 in Blue Mountain, Alabama, now part of Anniston.

-She was born to Louisa "Lou" (née Holder) and James F. Hazel.
-She had one brother and three sisters.
-Doss’ father worked as a railroader, but in 1920 when Doss was in her teens he took over the family farm.
+Nannie was born on November 4, 1905 in Blue Mountain, Alabama, now part of Anniston, to Louisa "Lou" (née Holder) and James F. Hazel.
+She had one brother and four sisters.
+Doss' father worked as a railroader, but in 1920 when Doss was in her teens she took over the family farm.
 Both Nannie and her mother hated James, who was a controlling and abusive father and husband.
 James would force his children to work on the family farm, refusing to let them attend school, which resulted in Nannie's poor academic performance.

-Nannie was 7 and taking a train with her family to visit relatives in southern Alabama when the train abruptly stopped and she hit her head on a metal bar on the seat in front of her.
-For years after, she suffered severe headaches, blackouts, and depression.
+Once when Nannie was 7 and taking a train with her family to visit relatives in southern Alabama, the train abruptly stopped and she hit her head on a metal bar on the seat in front of her.
+For years afterward she suffered severe headaches, blackouts, and depression.
 She blamed these and her mental instability on that accident.

 During childhood, her favorite hobby was reading her mother's romance magazines and dreaming of her own romantic future.
-Furthermore, her favorite part was the lonely hearts column.
-Nannie's father forbade his daughters to wear makeup and attractive clothing as he believed it would prevent them from being molested by men.
+Her favorite part was the lonely hearts column.
+Nannie's father forbade his daughters to wear makeup and attractive clothing as he believed it would prevent them from being molested by men; despite this, she was raped many times in her childhood, which her father refused to believe.
 He also forbade them to go to dances and other social events.